Pece17/IoTBeacon/README.md

 3. Run ```BeaconScanner.py``` script simultaneously in all Salt Mininions, ```raspberrypi1```, ```raspberrypi2```, and ```raspberrypi3```, from the Salt Master ```Xubuntu server``` using Salt command or Salt states

 4. Automatic timeout or restart for ```BeaconScanner.py``` script, because running it infinitely is not ideal - will the timeout be for ```while loop``` or something else, and should we use ```forever``` file as a failsafe if the script stops?

+5. Step-by-step instructions for creating the database and accessing database remotely from Raspberry Pis, especially the latter since we had problems getting it to work - start writing database instructions to GitHub from paragraph ```6.1.``` and divide to appropriate topics like for example, ```6.1.
+Creating the tables in database```, ```6.2.
+Creating the triggers in database```, and so on - every single command from opening MariaDB database to creating the tables should be listed chronologically inside ```code elements``` so that in theory, a random person could create a working database without prior knowledge using the instructions

+6.